corda/corda/docs/source/hello-world-flow.rst

 ``SignTransactionFlow`` already checks the transaction's signatures, and whether the transaction is contractually valid.
 The purpose of ``SignTransactionFlow.checkTransaction`` is to define any additional verification of the transaction that we wish to perform before we sign it.
-For example, we may not wish to sign an IOU if its value is too high.
+For example, we may want to:

+* Check that the transaction contains an ``IOUState``
+* Check that the IOU's value isn't too high

+Well done!
+You've finished the flows!

 Flow tests
 ----------
-As with contracts, deploying nodes to manually test flows is not feasible.
+As with contracts, deploying nodes to manually test flows is not efficient.
 Instead, we can use Corda's flow-test DSL to quickly test our flows.
 The flow-test DSL works by creating a network of lightweight, "mock" node implementations on which we run our flows.

 The first thing we need to do is create this mock network.
-Open either test/kotlin/com/template/flow/FlowTests.kt or test/java/com/template/contract/ContractTests.java, and overwrite the existing code with:
+Open either ``test/kotlin/com/template/flow/FlowTests.kt`` or ``test/java/com/template/contract/ContractTests.java``, and overwrite the existing code with:

 .. container:: codeset